Weak phase stiffness and nature of the quantum critical point in underdoped cuprates

 Conceptually, a phase-fluctuation dominant superconductivity hosts relatively negligible amplitude fluctuation of the order parameter at low energy/temperature.
 This implies that the effective low-energy Hamiltonian for the charge and pairing channels must have integrated out all pair-breaking processes to conserve the amplitude of the order parameter, for example, as in the $x$-$y$ model\cite{xyModel}.
-The higher-energy pairing energy scale should then manifest itself only through a strong ``pair-preserving'' constraint of the low-energy Hamiltonian.
+The higher-energy pairing scale should then manifest itself only through a strong ``pair-preserving'' constraint of the low-energy Hamiltonian.
 This is in perfect analogy to the replacement of repulsion $U$ of the Hubbard model by a ``no double occupancy'' constraint in its lower energy counterparts, say the $t$-$J$ model.
-Consequently, a new paradigm for the low-energy physics emerges at $T\leq T_c$, which differs completely from the amplitude fluctuation of the standard theories.
-In this new physical regime, the detail of the pairing mechanisms (AF correlation\cite{AndersonGlue,SlaveBoson}, spin-fluctuation\cite{SpinFluct}, or formation of bi-polaron\cite{biPolaron}) are no longer essential.
+Consequently, a new paradigm for the low-energy physics emerges at $T\leq T_c$, which differs completely from the emphasis of amplitude fluctuation in the standard theories.
+In this new physical regime, the detail of the pairing mechanisms (AF correlation\cite{ChargedLatticeBoson,AndersonGlue,SlaveBoson,AFcorr1,AFcorr2}, spin-fluctuation\cite{SpinFluct}, or formation of bi-polaron\cite{biPolaron}) are no longer essential.
 Instead, the physics is now dominated by the effective kinetic energy that controls the phase coherence.
 Since only one energy scale is essential in this regime, the low-energy physics should be universal and simple.

-We then proceed to derive the effective motion of the local pairs in three steps: 1) obtaining the effective kinetics of the doped holes from the experimental one-particle spectral function in the ``normal state'' pseudogap phase, 2) splitting the many-body Hilbert space between unpaired and paired holes, and 3) re-represent the effective kinetics to reveal the motion and scattering of unpaired and paired holes.
-The resulting pivoting motion of the pairs would then lead straightforwardly to all our quantitative conclusions without any free parameter.
+Below, we proceed to 1) obtain the effective kinetics of the doped holes from the experimental one-particle spectral function in the ``normal state'' pseudogap phase, 2) derive the effective motion of tightly-bound pairs of holes under the pair-preserving constraint, and 3) solve the resulting bosonic problem to address the physical issues quantitatively without any free parameter.